ezeparziale/nextjs-k8s/README.md

 Adding `cache-handler.js` and configured `incrementalCacheHandlerPath` property in `next-config.js`

-I following this example and the same pages to validate the cache using `revalidateTag`:
+I following this example and the same pages to validate the cache using `revalidateTag` and `revalidatePath`:

 ```http
 https://caching-tools.github.io/next-shared-cache/redis